The Internet Of Things Is Becoming More Difficult To Escape

 Amy Webb, futurist and CEO at the Future Today Institute, writes: "Technology can be like junk food.
 We'll consume it, even when we know it's bad for us.
 There is no silver bullet.
 The only way to effectively prevent against malware and data breaches is to stay continually vigilant.
 To borrow an analogy from 'Game of Thrones,' we need a 'Night's Watch' for security.
 Because when it comes to the Internet of Things and data breaches, 'winter is coming.'
 Organizations must hire enough knowledgeable staff to monitor and adjust systems, and to empower them to keep pace with hackers.
 IT and security staff must be willing to educate themselves, to admit when they need help and to demand that executives make decisions proactively."

-Christianna Silva in an NPR Digital News intern.
+Christianna Silva is an NPR Digital News intern.